 In recent years through its purposeful transition from a shallow-gas focused distributing energy trust to a diversified, growth-oriented, exploration and production corporation, the foundations of Perpetual's strategy have been refined.
-Four pillars now define Perpetual's strategy as the organization is built to grow, prosper and last.
+Four pillars define Perpetual's strategy as the organization is built to grow, prosper and last.

-- 1) Build a diversified portfolio of material, repeatable high return, resource-style assets for short-term and long-term growth and value: - Optimize the legacy shallow gas asset base; - Capture material positions in potential growth strategies through grass roots exploration and acquisitions and evaluate through risk-managed investment; - Exploit and expand profitable, proven assets with prudent investment; and - Maintain a diversified asset and opportunity portfolio by commodity, geography, riskprofile and development timeline. - 2) Establish excellence in chosen priorities: - Safety is job one; - Value technical, operational, execution and leadership excellence; - Maximize profits through a low-cost culture; and - Be accountable for results. - 3) Maintain a healthy balance sheet: - Disciplined spending while balancing priorities; - Maintain levers for optionality; - Actively manage the portfolio to optimize value; and - Position to be robust through commodity cycles. - 4) Manage risk and capitalize on commodity price cycles: - Assess technical, operational, execution and transactional risks and invest appropriately to balance risk and reward; - Employ and actively manage market-based commodity price risk management strategies; and - Capture counter-cyclical opportunities.
+- Build a diversified portfolio of material, repeatable high return, resource-style assets for short-term and long-term growth and value: - optimize the legacy shallow gas asset base; - capture material positions in potential growth strategies through grass roots exploration and acquisitions and evaluate through risk-managed investment; - exploit and expand profitable, proven assets with prudent investment; and - maintain a diversified asset and opportunity portfolio by commodity, geography, risk-profile and development timeline. - 2) Establish excellence in chosen priorities: - safety is job one; - value technical, operational, execution and leadership excellence; - maximize profits through a low-cost culture; and - be accountable for results. - 3) Maintain a healthy balance sheet: - disciplined spending while balancing priorities; - maintain levers for optionality; - actively manage the portfolio to optimize value; and - position to be robust through commodity cycles. - 4) Manage risk and capitalize on commodity price cycles: - assess technical, operational, execution and transactional risks and invest appropriately to balance risk and reward; - employ and actively manage market-based commodity price risk management strategies; and - capture counter-cyclical opportunities.

-Over the past several years, Perpetual has prioritized repositioning its asset base while balancing the other pillars of its value-driven strategy.
+Over the past several years, Perpetual has prioritized repositioning its asset base and reducing debt while balancing the other pillars of its value-driven strategy.
 Three asset-related strategies have been employed.

-1) Cash Flow Diversification

-- Exploration and development of conventional heavy oil opportunities, geographically synergistic with base operations; - Exploration and development of resource-style, liquids-rich gas in the Alberta deep basin; and - Pursuit of creative energy business opportunities leveraging assets and expertise, such as development of the commercial natural gas storage business at Warwick.
+- 1) Cash Flow Diversification: - exploration and development of conventional heavy oil opportunities, geographically synergistic with base operations: - exploration and development of resource-style, liquids-rich gas in the Alberta deep basin; and - pursuit of creative energy business opportunities leveraging assets and expertise, such as development of the commercial natural gas storage business at Warwick.

-2) Asset Base Transformation for Long-Term Diversification and Growth

-- New venture activities to capture and assess resource-style gas, liquids-rich gas and oil opportunities with risk-managed investment; and - Bitumen resource definition, evaluation and extraction activities.
+- 2) Asset Base Transformation for Long-Term Diversification and Growth: - new venture activities to capture and assess resource-style gas, liquids-rich gas and oil opportunities with risk-managed investment; and - bitumen resource definition, evaluation and extraction activities.

-3) Base Asset Optimization
+3) Base Asset Optimization:

-- Maximize the value of base shallow gas assets by minimizing costs and maximizing revenue and maintaining exposure to low cost production and reserve addition opportunities through uphole recompletions and low exposure, concentric exploration of undeveloped shallow gas land base: - Making accretive acquisitions to complement and enhance the value of the shallow gas opportunity inventory; and - Directing excess cash flows to fund the diversification and growth strategies.
+- maximize the value of base shallow gas assets by minimizing costs and maximizing revenue and maintaining exposure to low cost production and reserve addition opportunities through uphole recompletions and low exposure, concentric exploration of undeveloped shallow gas land base; - making accretive acquisitions to complement and enhance the value of the shallow gas opportunity inventory; and - directing excess cash flows to fund the diversification and growth strategies.